Horace Hearne: Career

+Mr Justice Hearne also heard the Nuwaraeliya Oct 16, 1943 by-election petition filed by James T. Rutnam against his then opponent M. Dingiri Banda.
+[Rutnam v M. Dingiri Banda, 1944, 45 New Law Reports] and ruled in favor of James T. Rutnam.
+As a result of this ruling, M.D.
+Banda (who subsequently became a Cabinet minister in the UNP regimes) was unseated.
+Mr Justice Hearnes's verdict was, on the election day 'I hold that there was gross intimidation, that it was widespread in the area where Mr. Rutnam had good reason to count upon heavy voting in his favour and that it may well have prevented a majority of electors from returning the candidate whom they preferred.'
+The results declared for the by-election showed, M.D.
+Banda polling 12,652 votes against James T. Rutnam's tally of 11,093 votes.

 Hearne became Chief Justice and Keeper of the Records in Jamaica, British West Indies, and sat in the Supreme Court, Kingston between 1945 and 1950/1951.

 Hearne was created a Knight in 1946, and was known thereafter as Sir Hector.
 Unlike a number of his fellow judges, he was never made King's (or Queen's) Counsel.
 He was an honorary judge in the Queen's Bench division.

 In 1951, Hearne became Chief Justice in Kenya and sat in the Supreme Court, Nairobi.

 Hearne was escorting the Princess Elizabeth to a dinner at the Tree Tops Safari Hotel in Kenya on the night her father, King George VI, died and she became Queen Elizabeth II.
 She returned immediately to the UK, escorted by Hearne.

-He held the position of Chief Justice in Kenya until 1954 when he became an appeal justice of the West African Court of Appeal, a position he held between 1954 and 1955.
+He held the position of chief justice in Kenya until 1954 when he became an appeal justice of the West African Court of Appeal, a position he held between 1954 and 1955.
 He was Acting President of the West African Court of Appeal in 1958.
 His speciality was Roman Law.
 Horace's last entry in the Law List as a barrister was 1963.